microsoft/dotnet/Documentation/compatibility/some-workflow-drag-and-drop-apis-are-obsolete.md

 Available

 ### Change Description
-This WorkFlow Drag/Drop API is obsolete and will cause compiler warnings if the app is rebuilt against 4.5.
+This WorkFlow drag-and-drop API is obsolete and will cause compiler warnings if the app is rebuilt against 4.5.

 - [ ] Quirked
 - [x] Build-time break